ThilakshaSilva/DataScienceAtoZ/README.md

 # Data Science A-Z - Real-Life Data Science Exercises Included

-This course gave me a full overview of the Data Science journey.
-Upon completing this course I know:
+I gained a full overview of the Data Science journey.
+Now I know:

     How to clean and prepare my data for analysis
-    How to perform basic visualisation of my data
+    How to perform visualisation of my data
     How to model my data
     How to curve-fit my data
     And finally, how to present my findings and wow the audience

-This course gave me so much practical exercises that real world seems like a piece of cake when I graduated this class.
-This course has homework exercises that are so thought provoking and challenging that I want to cry...
+I practiced so much exercises that real world seems like a piece of cake to me.
+The homework exercises that are so thought provoking and challenging that I wanted to cry...
 But I didn't give up!
 I crushed them.
-In this course I developed a good understanding of the following tools:
+I developed a good understanding of the following tools:

     SQL
     SSIS